oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/notification.md

 ## Border

-Change the notification style with the `border` property by adding a border of the color provided as the value
+Change the notification style with the `border` props by adding a border of the color provided as the value

 </card>